OlickQC/Hardlink-Scanner/README.md

 Scans a TV media library and reports video files that are **not hardlinked**.
 Designed for Linux/Unraid media servers.

+## Why This Matters

+**Sonarr** and **Radarr** can create hardlinks to save disk space by making multiple directory entries pointing to the same physical file.
+However, hardlinks can break for various reasons:
+- Moving files between filesystems
+- Manual file operations
+- Filesystem corruption

+When a hardlink breaks, the file is duplicated on disk, wasting valuable storage.
+This script identifies these broken hardlinks so you can clean them up.

+### What is a Hardlink?

+A hardlink is a direct reference to a file's data on disk.
+Instead of copying a file (which doubles the storage), a hardlink creates another name pointing to the **same physical data**.
+It's invisible to users but saves disk space.
+One file, multiple paths.

 ## Quick Start

 1. Edit `config/config.json` - set your TV library path in `root_dir`